Report by Nektaria Psaraki

 The forensic findings and unanswered questions

-The autopsy report indicated that Asiq had suffered multiple beatings, with injuries sustained between four hours to five days before his death.
+The autopsy report indicated that Asik had suffered multiple beatings, with injuries sustained between four hours to five days before his death.
 The exact cause of death remains undetermined, but there are suspicions that it may have been caused by an ischaemic episode resulting from extreme stress – similar to the death of Zak Kostopoulos, a Greek LGBTQ+ activist who died in police custody in 2018.

 The timeline of the arrest according to the police